QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

 [Go back](../index.md)

-There are two way to install JavaFX and SceneBuilder in IntelliJ.
-One in two clicks and a longer one.
+There are two ways to install JavaFX and SceneBuilder in IntelliJ.
+One in two clicks and one a bit longer.
 The two click installation won't install an external SceneBuilder, so

 * you won't be able to look for components using a search bar
 * there menu "code" isn't present